theodo/workflow-monitor/docs/adr_1-implement_serverless_real_time.md

 Performances : latency between the mutation request and the reception of the subscribed message

-Complicate schema &rarr; hard to understand.
+Complex architecture &rarr; hard to understand, debug and maintain

 * Schemas :